linroger/FinanceCompendium/VII. Corporate Finance/Financial Statements/Analysis/Analysis of Financial Statements.md

 Limited Partnership II (JEDI II).
 Enron executives created this partnership using Enron funds and loans fed through Chewco Investments.
 Though accounted for as a special purpose entity (SPE), and hence its assets and liabilities were removed from Enron's balance sheet, there was insufficient independent ownership of the entity to qualify JEDI II as a SPE because

 Chewco was, essentially, Enron
 In all of this, keep in mind that Enron left a trail for the analyst to find in the filings of Enron and these entities.
-The limited partnerships and their relation to Enron were reported in the footnotes to Enron's filings and in
-- ther filings with the SEC.
+The limited partnerships and their relation to Enron were reported in the footnotes to Enron's filings and in other filings with the SEC.
 Not all the pieces were there, but enough to raise concerns.
 ### Example: AIG
 As another example, consider AIG, an insurance company that settled a case of fraud in 2010 after six years for 725 million.
 Along with anticompetitive charges and stock price manipulation, AIG was accused of accounting manipulations perpetrated between 1999 and 2005 that inflated its claims reserves by reporting what was, essentially, a deposit with a
 5 reinsurance company as a reinsurance transaction  The result of this inflation represented that it had more assets available to meet claims than it actually had, making itself look more profitable and less risky.
 As you can see in Exhibit 1.2, AIG reported underwriting profits instead of losses in
 2000 and 2001, which then overstated net income, especially in 2000 and EXHIBIT 1.2 AIG Profits, 2000–2004
 _Source of data:_ AIG 10-K filings with the SEC, various years.
 Were there bread crumbs to follow?
 A few.
-First, AIG was known for its
+First, AIG was known for its opaque accounting:
-- paque accounting:
-It's been an open secret for years on Wall Street that no one outside the company really understood its accounting.
-AIG has long been called
-“opaque” on Wall Street, which is what analysts say when they can't
+It has been an open secret for years on Wall Street that no one outside the company really understood its accounting.
+AIG has long been called "opaque" on Wall Street, which is what analysts say when they can't figure out a company's books because much of the detail is off the books.

-figure out a company's books because much of the detail is off the books Second, reinsurance accounting at the time was murky, so the arrangement with General Re, which involved an unusual insurance product that increased AIG's loss reserves to acceptable levels, should have raised questions.
+Second, reinsurance accounting at the time was murky, so the arrangement with General Re, which involved an unusual insurance product that increased AIG's loss reserves to acceptable levels, should have raised questions.
 The particular ‘insurance’ product itself was unusual.
 A typical insurance product involves the insurance company receiving a periodic premium to insure for a particular type of loss (e.g., some sort of casualty).
 If a loss does not occur, the insurance company comes out ahead; if a loss event occurs, the insured is protected from loss by the insurance company.
 The AIG contract was a bit different: A multiyear insurance contract, with the premium up front that would cover most or all of the potential losses, with any unused premium refunded at the end of the contract.
 This AIG product is more of a loan than it is an insurance contract, which would require different accounting.
 However, AIG reported the proceeds from this product as insurance, not as a loan